 For all positions, STP encourages applications and nominations from colleagues who are from underrepresented groups and have diverse backgrounds and experiences.

-Current Service Opportunities in STP:
+Current Service Opportunities in STP (Deadline):

 Additional Opportunities in APA (STP serves as APA Division 2) and Psi Chi

 Some links take you to APA's or Psi Chi's website:

 2020 APA Board and Committee Nominations (March 6, 2020)

 This program provides support to teaching conferences or preconferences to defray the travel expenses for speakers related to the teaching of psychology.
 The grant program is open to any gathering of psychology teachers from 4-year colleges and universities, 2-year colleges, or high schools.
 STP is seeking applications for two individuals to serve as members of this committee.
 Committee members are responsible for evaluating applications and selecting award recipients.
 All current members of STP are eligible for this position.
 Committee members serve for a three-year term.
 To apply, please send a brief letter stating your interest and experience related to the position and a current CV.
 The applications are due by February 28, 2020, and should be sent to: Kyle Conlon, Conference Speaker Grant Committee Chair, email@example.com.

 The Society for the Teaching of Psychology is seeking two volunteer Associate Internet Editors to assist in overseeing various STP internet properties under the direction of the Internet Editor (Jon Westfall).
 This is the perfect opportunity to let your “geek flag fly” and also give back to your profession in a meaningful way by facilitating the sharing and use of our fine resources.

 Duties & Qualifications: